Table of Contents

 The following conditions should be met:

-- Pipe displacements at the point where pipe hoes inside the heater should be less than vendor’s allowable
+- Pipe displacements at the point where pipe hoes inside the heater should be less than the vendor’s allowable

 - All stresses both in the pipe and in the furnace coil should be less than allowable according to the selected code